RyanJarv/ryanjarv.github.io/_posts/2020-10-17-abusing-the-aws-sdk.md

 Note: I sent off emails to see if we can get these posts updated with a recommendation to set `AWS_EC2_METADATA_DISABLED=true` in the environment, granted I really should have done earlier so if they aren't updated by the time you read this that's probably my fault.
 On the StackOverflow one if anyone minds adding a comment about this there that would be much appreciated.

 Anyways I really just wanted to include these links just to show it's not all that uncommon to set your config up this way.
-If it wasn't for this IMDS gotcha this would actually a very smart thing to do.
+If it wasn't for this IMDS gotcha this would is in my opinion a smart thing to do.
+Momentary lapses in brain function tend to happen when you have to deal with a handfull of accounts.

 * [multiple-aws-profiles](https://mads-hartmann.com/2017/04/27/multiple-aws-profiles.html#dont-have-a-default-profile)
 * [short-how2tips-aws-using-multiple-profiles](https://knplabs.com/en/blog/short-how2tips-aws-using-multiple-profiles#aws-profiles)